Online Schools In Maine

 Why Choose Maine for Online Higher Education?

-According to the Integrated Postsecondary Education Data System, 38 fully online programs serve just over 8,500 students in Maine.
+According to the National Center for Education Statistics, 54.9% of Maine students study exclusively online.
 While students choose online education for many reasons, the flexibility and convenience of distance learning appeals to working professionals and single parents in particular.

 Other students may attend an online college in Maine to change career paths.
 These programs allow you to earn a degree in a growing industry without needing to leave your current job.